Frequently Asked Questions

 Each January, the Externship Program holds its annual Externship Fair, attended by representatives from over 125 area organizations and agencies.
 This Fair is a tremendous opportunity to meet attorneys who work in a wide variety of practice areas.
-Most employers accept resumes at the Fair and will use the opportunity to engage in informal interviews.
+Most organizations accept resumes at the Fair and will use the opportunity to engage in informal interviews.
 Many students end up securing internships and externships through the Fair.
 All students should plan on attending.

 What other resources are available at WCL to assist me with finding an externship and helping me develop my resume?

 Career counselors are available through the Office of Career and Professional Development (OCPD).
 These counselors are available to assist students in determining how to take advantage of their externships in order to meet their long-term career goals.
 Resume review services are provided and specialists in public interest law, government law, international relations, and judicial clerkships are available to meet with students.
 An excellent sample resume is available on the OCPD website under "Resources," then "Job Application Documents" http://www.wcl.american.edu/career/resumeguide.cfm.
 OCPD also has excellent software available for formatting legal resumes.
 It is available at https://wcl.optimalresume.com/.
 For individual counseling, contact the OCPD [Suite 122 (202) 274-4090].

 How is Externship Database different from OCPD Database?